 How does the Hario W60 work?

 The overall design of this new pour-over brewer, the Hario W60, doesn’t look all that different.
-It’s a curvy cone shape that rests on the lip of your cup or carafe.
-The V60’s spiral lines are there, and there’s a small handle.
+It is a curvy cone shape that rests on the lip of your cup or carafe.
+The V60’s spiral lines are there, and there is a small handle.

 The real place where this brewer differs is in the filters.
 The V60 is designed to work with special paper filters, but this brewer features something very different: a flat-bottomed reusable filter.
 This removable plastic and mesh filter sits at the top of the brewer, creating a flat bed for your coffee grounds.
 If you want to use a paper filter, you can add it below.